Why Is It So Important to Prepare for the TOEFL IBT Exam?

 For this reason, we recommend combining several methods to find the combination that works best for you.
 Maybe you prefer a traditional learning style, in which case using a TOEFL training guide may be the right method for you.
 Try combining book learning with online videos and an app to see how else you can diversify your TOEFL training.

 GlobalExam: The Best Online TOEFL Preparation Resource

-If you’re ready to embark on your TOEFL training and we’ve succeeded in whetting your appetite for trying different learning methods, and you have thus decided on registering for the TOEFL exam let’s take a minute to look at how GlobalExam can help you achieve the score you need.
+If we’ve succeeded in whetting your appetite for trying different learning methods, and you have thus decided on registering for the TOEFL exam let’s take a minute to look at how GlobalExam can help you achieve the score you need.

 We’ve developed an online learning platform orientated around three key TOEFL training tools:

 - Study sheets and revision: English grammar sheets and English vocabulary sheets to review and update your skills;

 - Training mode: apply your English knowledge to TOEFL exercises across all of the exam sections;

 - Exam mode: put your progress to the test with authentic TOEFL mock tests under exam conditions.